trispzest/knyeko.me-test/_posts/2015-08-22-if-everyone-used-adblock.md

 ### Adblock detection

 Adblock detection most immediate fix to the adblock problem today.
-Simply detect the use of adblock, and deny serving any content if it's there.
+Simply detect the use of adblock and deny serving any content if it's there.
 Most users will cave in and allow the ads.
 Hulu is a great example of this.

 Adblock detection is not a long-term solution however.
 Most of the detectors work by using a [canary in a coal mine][sentinel] approach:
-Attempt to load something disguised to look like an ad, and then check to see if it actually loaded.
+Attempt to load something disguised to look like an ad and then check to see if it actually loaded.
 This is an easily beatable strategy though.
 An adblocker can just load a full webpage with ads in the background and only display the filtered contents to the user.
 The adblocker loses the speed advantage we praised earlier, but it makes this blog-post a more worthwhile read.